Lolindhir/PnP/src/assets/rules/Classes/Rogue-Soulknife.md

 ### Level 13: Psychic Veil
 You can weave a veil of psychic static to mask yourself.
 As a Magic action, you gain the Invisible condition for 1 hour or until you dismiss this effect (no action required).
 This invisibility ends early immediately after you deal damage to a creature or you force a creature to make a saving throw.
-Once you use this feature, you can't do so again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+You can use this feature once during an Adventuring Period unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 ### Level 17: Rend Mind
 You can sweep your Psychic Blades through a creature's mind.
 When you use your Psychic Blades to deal Sneak Attack damage to a creature, you can force that target to make a Wisdom saving throw (DC 8 plus your Dexterity modifier and Proficiency
 Bonus).
 If the save fails, the target has the Stunned condition for 1 minute.
 The Stunned target repeats the save at the end of each of its turns, ending the effect on itself on a success.
-Once you use this feature, you can't do so again until you finish a Long Rest unless you expend three Psionic Energy Dice (no action required) to restore your use of it.
+You can use this feature once during an Adventuring Period unless you expend three Psionic Energy Die (no action required) to restore your use of it.